-The unmarried children of a U.S. citizen, under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
+The unmarried children of a U.S. citizen, so long as they are under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
 They are what's called "immediate relatives," meaning that they face no annual limits on the number of visas (green cards) given out in their category.
 They can receive a green card just as soon as they can get through the application process.

-If you were a U.S. citizen when your child was born, your child may have already become a citizen, automatically.
+Another thing worth checking on: If you were a U.S. citizen when your child was born, your child might have already become a citizen, automatically.

-If you are the U.S. citizen parent, then it will be up to you to take the first step in the process.
+If you are the U.S. citizen parent wishing to sponsor a family member to immigrate, it will be up to you to take the first step in the process.
 This is to prepare and file Form I-130, issued by U.S. Citizenship and Immigration Services (USCIS).

 You'll need to pay a nonrefundable fee along with Form I-130.

 If your child already lives in the United States, then they might be eligible to adjust status—that is, apply for and receive a green card without having to leave and be interviewed at an overseas U.S. consulate.
 This is probably possible only if your child is either living in the U.S. legally with a visa or some other status, or entered with a visa or on the visa waiver program (even if the permitted stay has expired).

 For more information on the forms and documents required, see What You Need to File I-485 for Adjustment of Status.

 If your child is eligible to adjust status, then you don't have to wait for I-130 approval to apply for adjustment.
 Simply include the Form I-130 (with fee) in your adjustment of status packet when you send it to USCIS.
 If you're not sure about eligibility, have a lawyer help at this stage.

 If your child lives outside the United States, then they will need to complete the process, including attending an interview, at a U.S. embassy or consulate in their home country.